GetSure

 • What happens if you relocate to a different city or die elsewhere?

-• What happens if the prices of the goods and services you choose go up before you pass away?
+• What happens if the prices of your chosen goods and services increase before you pass away?

-• How does the interest accumulated on the payments affect the overall scheme of things?
+• How does the interest accumulated on the payments affect the overall scheme?

 • Are you entitled to a refund if you change your mind and look for other options?